Answered by Lauren Presutti

 What is the difference between “client” and “patient”?

 You may hear these words used interchangeably.
-Sometimes - but not always - I use the word patient because I am a mental health professional and I am committed to addressing your mental health, similarly to a health professional addressing your physical health.
+Sometimes I use the word patient because I am a mental health professional and I am committed to addressing your mental health, similarly to a health professional addressing your physical health.
 I believe mental health is just as important as physical health and I am working against stigmas that place mental health below physical health.
 I also appreciate the elements of care, compassion, treatment, healing, and responsibility implicit in the term "patient."
 To me, the term “client” is similar to “customer” and feels a bit too similar to the clients of a hairdresser or financial advisor.
 However, I appreciate varying perspectives on both terms, and you can use whichever term you feel most comfortable with.
 I will be happy to address you in any way you like.
-My work is about making you feel the most safe and comfortable – that is all that matters.
+My work is about helping you feel the most safe and comfortable – that is all that matters.

 Will anyone know that I see you?
 Or what we talk about?